 - Involvement in the investigation of accidents, ill health, and incidents.
 The more serious the incident, the more senior the manager who actively participates in the investigation.

 Managers need to balance the demands placed by customers with the action required to protect the health and safety of their employees.
-How this is achieved has a strong influence on the standards adopted by the organization.
+How this is achieved strongly influences the standards adopted by the organization.
 The delivery driver operating to near-impossible delivery schedules and the manager agreeing to the strident demands of a large customer regardless of the risks to employees involved are typical dilemmas facing workers and managers alike.
 The only way to deal with these issues is to be well organized and agree with the client/employees ahead of the crisis on how they should be prioritized.

 Rules and procedures should be intelligible, sensible, and reasonable.
 They should be designed to be followed under normal production or service delivery conditions.
 If following the rules involves very long delays or impossible production schedules, they should be revised rather than ignored by workers and managers alike until it is too late and an accident occurs.
 Sometimes the safety rules are used in a court of law to defend the company concerned following an accident.